dekoza/mtgpl/docs/_sources/VOW.rst.txt

    Discard your hand, then draw a card for each card you've discarded this turn.

+:mtgtip:`Curse of Hospitality<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/5/45bcb839-4cff-4349-9892-0c76ae81929c.jpg?1635788112|https://scryfall.com/card/vow/152/curse-of-hospitality?utm_source=api>`
+   Enchant player

+   Creatures attacking enchanted player have trample.

+   Whenever a creature deals combat damage to enchanted player, that player exiles the top card of their library.
+Until end of turn, that creature's controller may play that card and they may spend mana as though it were mana of any color to cast that spell.

 :mtgtip:`Dominating Vampire<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/b/4b11d234-c6e4-45b2-a3c2-dcacc77cc084.jpg?1635453196|https://scryfall.com/card/vow/154/dominating-vampire?utm_source=api>`
    When Dominating Vampire enters the battlefield, gain control of target creature with mana value less than or equal to the number of Vampires you control until end of turn.
 Untap that creature.
 It gains haste until end of turn.